embeddedlinuxworkshop/M1-S2-A1/README.md

     - -20, -10, 0, .. , 19
 - Monitor them using top command, did you notice any change ?
 - Kill them all using killall command.

+### Expected output:
+- file with all commands used.